David Wemyss, Lord Elcho: Career

 Like many Jacobite sympathisers, Elcho had a background of Non-Juring Episcopalianism, Freemasonry and opposition to the 1707 Union; like the Jacobite peer Earl Kilmarnock, his father was Grand Master of Scotland, as was his brother Francis.
-However, the family were not considered activists and had not been involved in previous Risings.
+However, the family was not considered activists and had not been involved in previous Risings.

-After his parents separated in 1732, he was sent to Winchester College in England, three weeks journey from his home in Fife; Elcho later recorded he met his father only once between 1734 and 1741.
+After his parents separated in 1732, he was sent to Winchester College in England, a three-week journey from his home in Fife; Elcho later recorded that he met his father only once between 1734 and 1741.
 One of his classmates was James, later 6th Duke of Hamilton, whose father claimed to be the senior Scottish Jacobite.
 A biographer claimed Winchester turned Elcho into a fervent Scots patriot and that he 'disliked all Irishmen, most Englishmen, and a good many Scots.'
 During the Rising, he allegedly referred to Prince Charles as 'that damned, cowardly Italian', although this is disputed.

 Elcho left Winchester in 1738 for Reims, followed by a period at the French military academy in Angers, a popular location for young British noblemen.
 He then went on the 18th century cultural excursion known as the Grand Tour and visited Rome in October 1740, one of whose attractions was the exiled James Stuart and his sons.
 After the failed 1719 Rising, many Jacobite exiles accepted pardons and returned home, among them Lord George Murray.
 By 1737, Jacobitism seemed little more than nostalgia and James was reportedly "living tranquilly in Rome, having abandoned all hope of a restoration."